Mitchu727/iusGPT/README.md

 In this week I've set up repo, cleaned code a little bit and started investigating how to load civil code from pdf and cleans it so llm can correctly answer questions on the base of it.

+At first, I've run the model on automatically extracted tex from pdf.
+Text was extracted using `PyPDF2` library.
+The system answered all the questions wrong.

+Then I've automatically extracted only four relevant pages from PDF to check if yhe problem is in to large context or text formatting.
+It got a little better but still the responses are from ideal.

+Another step was cleaning the articles from "Kancelaria Sejmu" footnote which could worsen embeddings quality.
+The system also answered wrong.

+The logs show that the document is embedded line by line, so maybe it would be beneficial to fit one article into one line.
+It also did not work well.
+However, after manually reducing number of articles in a file the responses became correct.
+This indicates that the problem may be in numbers.

+I've run into issues with limited rpm for chat gpt.

 # Goal

 The goal of the project is to create a cognitive assistant which is able to solve different law problems on the base of Polish law and to measure the capabilities of LLMs usage in this field.